-- Just over two-fifths of corporations studied have a well-being strategy that supports their wider organisation strategy (44%, up from 40% in 2019), but a similar proportion are much more reactive than proactive (41%, down from 44% in 2019).
+- Just over two-fifths of corporations studied have a well-being strategy that supports their wider organisation strategy (44%, up from 40% in 2019).
+Still, a similar proportion is much more reactive than proactive (41%, down from 44% in 2019).

 - Three-fifths believe that well-being is on senior leaders’ agendas (61%, the same as in 2019).